- Brand name

 Other side effects not listed above may also occur in some people.
 Tell your doctor if you notice any other side effects.

 Keep your capsules in the pack until it is time to take them.

 Keep it in a cool dry place where the temperature is below 25°C.

 Do not store Gamine XR, or any other medicine, in the bathroom or near a sink.
-Do not leave medicines in the car or on windowsills.
+Do not leave medicines in the car or on a windowsill.
 Heat and dampness can destroy some medicines.

-If your doctor tells you to stop taking Gamine XR, or your medicine has passed its expiry date, ask your pharmacist what to do with any medicine which may be left over.
+If your doctor tells you to stop taking Gamine XR, or your medicine has passed its expiry date, ask your pharmacist what to do with any of the medicine which may be left over.

 What it looks like

 There are 3 different types of Gamine XR modified release capsules: